Restructuring

-Restructuring is the corporate management term for the act of reorganizing the legal, ownership, operational, or other structures of a company for the purpose of making it more profitable, or better organized for its present needs.
+Restructuring or Reframing is the corporate management term for the act of reorganizing the legal, ownership, operational, or other structures of a company for the purpose of making it more profitable, or better organized for its present needs.
 Other reasons for restructuring include a change of ownership or ownership structure, demerger, or a response to a crisis or major change in the business such as bankruptcy, repositioning, or buyout.
 Restructuring may also be described as corporate restructuring, debt restructuring and financial restructuring.

-Executives involved in restructuring often hire financial and legal advisors to assist in the transaction details and negotiation.
-It may also be done by a new CEO hired specifically to make the difficult and controversial decisions required to save or reposition the company.
+Executives involved in restructuring often hire financial and legal advisors to assist in the transaction's details and negotiations.
+It may also be done by a newly-hired CEO specifically to make the difficult and controversial decisions, required to save or reposition the company.
 It generally involves financing debt, selling portions of the company to investors, and reorganizing or reducing operations.

-The basic nature of restructuring is a zero-sum game.
 Strategic restructuring reduces financial losses, simultaneously reducing tensions between creditors and equity holders, in order to facilitate a prompt resolution of a distressed situation.